yjwong1999/AL-based-FL-for-Multi-Task-Disaster-Detection-Model/README.md

 Federated learning (FL) is an approach to Machine Learning (ML) or Deep Learning (DL), where a shared global model is trained across many participating clients that keep their training data locally.
 Some of the popular existing FL framework inclucdes (i) [Google's TensorFlow Federated (TFF)](https://www.tensorflow.org/federated/tutorials/tutorials_overview) and (ii) [Intel's Open Federated Learning (OpenFL)](https://github.com/intel/openfl).

 ### Active Learning
-Active Learning is a special case of semi-supervised machine learning.
+Active Learning (AL) is a special case of semi-supervised machine learning.
 Citing a quote from [Datacamp](https://www.datacamp.com/tutorial/active-learning), "The main hypothesis in active learning is that if a learning algorithm can choose the data it wants to learn from, it can perform better than traditional methods with substantially less data for training."

 ## Novelty